pbaylis/pbaylis.github.io/research.markdown

 <span><em>The Impact of Air Pollution on Cognitive Expression</em></span> (with [Nick Obradovich][OBRADOVICH], and [Josh Graff Zivin][GRAFFZIVIN])<br>
 We investigate the effect of air pollution on cognitive impairment using multiple novel measures of cognitive capacity from the social media platform Twitter.

-<span><em>Critical Gas: Measuring the Bicycle Usage Response to Gas Prices</em></span><br>
-I construct estimates of the bike usage elasticity to changes in the price of gas, employing a novel panel dataset constructed from Google searches over time.

 <!-- <figure style="float:right; margin:10px 10px 10px 10px;">